jngeo/friggeri-cv-template/README.md

 # friggeri-cv-template

 About
 Latest version of my CV as inspired by the Friggeri-CV latext format.
+This is a style template for your curriculum written in LaTex.
 Major edit done by Jimson Ngeo and Lorlynn Mateo.

 How to use:
 - download the whole folder